Arthelh/NCNF/summaries/sprint4.md

 The first two tasks only took a couple of hourse, but the third one has already taken much more time than expected

 # Eloi (scrum master)
+This week, I've completed the bookmark, linked it to the database and extended it to owned events (already had saved events).
+To do so I had to rethink about the front end and getting a clean interface took more time than expected.
+But at the end, the result is quite good I think.

 # Emmanuelle